 A candidate may, in a dated, signed, written statement designate a person to obtain a Declaration of Candidacy form from the Registrar of Voters' office and deliver it to the candidate.
-Such statement shall include language indicating that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered to the Registrar of Voters' office of the county of the candidate's residence by the 88th day prior to the General Election, August 8, 2014.
+Such statement shall include language indicating that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered to the Registrar of Voters' office of the county of the candidate's residence by the 88th day prior to the General Election, August 12, 2016.
 Any person may return the completed Declaration of Candidacy.

-Noters' office by a person other than the candidate, the Declaration of Candidacy form/the Oath of Office must be notarized prior to filing with the Registrar of Voters' office.
+In the event that the Declaration of Candidacy form is being returned to the Registrar of Voters' office by a person other than the candidate, the Declaration of Candidacy form/the Oath of Office must be notarized prior to filing with the Registrar of Voters' office.
 A California notary must be used for the document to be legally filed.
 (See back of Declaration of Candidacy form drafted by the Secretary of State and Elections Code Section 8028)

 There is no filing fee.
-The last day to file as a candidate is August 8, 2014, 5:00 p.m.

-The last day to withdraw as a candidate is August 8, 2014, 5:00 p.m.
+The last day to file as a candidate is August 12, 2016, 5:00 p.m.
+The last day to withdraw as a candidate is August 12, 2016, 5:00 p.m.